Parable of the Talents (novel): Plot

 Lauren looks for Larkin for over a year, travelling throughout Northern California and Oregon in her search.
 At the same time, she decides to re-establish Earthseed by teaching individuals about the religion during her travels and training them to educate others.
 She gains a significant following among the affluent in Portland, Oregon, and one of her more ardent supporters helps her publish Earthseed: The First Book of the Living online, which contains the verses she wrote defining the religion.
-This launches both Earthseed and her influence nationwide and at the same time, as she is hopeful for the future of humanity amongst the stars, she gradually abandons hope that she will find Larkin and gives up her search.
+This launches both Earthseed and her influence nationwide.
+At the same time, as she is hopeful for the future of humanity amongst the stars, she gradually abandons hope that she will find Larkin and gives up her search.

 Meanwhile, Larkin is adopted by an African American Christian America family and renamed "Asha Vere Alexander" after a popular Dreamask hero.
 Unloved and abused by her adoptive parents, Asha grows up never knowing who her biological parents are.
 As an adult, Asha reunites with her uncle Marcos "Marc" Duran, who was believed to have perished in the events of the previous novel and has since become a Christian America minister.
 With Uncle Marc's help, Larkin becomes an academic historian but leaves the Christian faith.

 Unknown to Asha, Uncle Marc had previously re-established contact with his long-lost half-sister Lauren.
 Marc claimed that the "Crusaders" were rogue elements who do not represent Christian America.
 He tells Asha that her mother is dead, and never told Lauren he had found her daughter.
 With Jarret's legacy in disgrace, Lauren's Earthseed religion grows in popularity in a post-war United States and throughout the rest of the world, funding scholarships for needy university students and encouraging humanity to leave Earth and settle in other worlds.

 After Asha learns that Lauren is her biological mother, she manages to meet with her.
 Though Asha is unable to forgive her mother for choosing to dedicate her life to Earthseed instead of continuing to look for her, Lauren tells her daughter that her door is always open.
 After learning that her half-brother Uncle Marc hid the fact that Asha was related to Lauren, Lauren severs all ties with her estranged brother, which further strains her relationship with Asha.
 They talk occasionally over the next 23 years but never truly bond as Asha decided "She never really needed us, so we didn't let ourselves need her."
 Lauren dies at the age of 81 after watching the first shuttles leaving Earth for the starship Christopher Columbus, which carries settlers in suspended animation to the first human colony on another world.